Resources For Writers, Editors, and TTRPG Creators

 Writing Break: America's Editor has been an amazing guide these last few years for me and these 15 minute snippets are perfect for getting you into the rhythm or break you out of a slump.

-Gaming
+Gaming & Fantasy

 Accessibility in Gaming by Jennifer Kretchmer.
-This is the free version which is jam packed with links to additional resources covering panels, tools, tropes and more.
+This is the free version which is jam-packed with links to additional resources covering panels, tools, tropes and more.

 Advice

-Above all; read, listen, and watch.
+Above all: read, listen, and watch.
 Inspiration and information is all around you.
 If one way of writing doesn't work for you, check out others and keep at it.
 No one can write the story the way you can, the story that is waiting in your heart and mind.

 If writing a novel seems too big to tackle, then try a short story or novella first.
 If you can't start at the beginning, start at the scenes that inspire you.
 I have a small notebook that I carry around to jot down ideas in an almost bullet point format.
 Those take root and grow, I'll add on to their page once something concrete appears for me.